Looking Up: The wonder of the North Star

 Your latitude on the globe is easily determined by noting how high above the north horizon the North Star shines.
 On the ocean from the Earth's equator, the North Star would be right on the horizon; at the North Pole, it would shine straight overhead.

-The same situation happens “Down Under” as well.
-Southern Hemisphere residents, however, do not have a bright “South Star” during this epoch.
+The same situation happens "Down Under" as well.
+Southern hemisphere residents, however, do not have a bright "South Star" during this epoch.
 The closest naked eye star to the South Celestial Pole is Sigma Octantis.
 This star is magnitude 5-1/2, just visible without optical aid, in a dark sky.
-Polaris is second magnitude.
+Polaris is 2nd magnitude.

 Measurements made by the Gaia spacecraft in 2018 gave a distance of 445.3 light years for the North Star.